Nico Hoerner Player Props: Cubs vs. Phillies

-The Chicago Cubs, including Nico Hoerner and his .533 slugging percentage over his past 10 games, take on starter Ranger Suarez and the Philadelphia Phillies at Wrigley Field, Tuesday at 8:05 PM ET.
+On Wednesday, Nico Hoerner (.545 slugging percentage in past 10 games, including one home run) and the Chicago Cubs play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 8:05 PM ET.

-In his last game, he went 1-for-4 with a double and an RBI against the Cardinals.
+In his most recent game, he went 1-for-4 with an RBI against the Phillies.

 Nico Hoerner Game Info & Props vs. the Phillies